ConnorXCX/LeetCode/Matrix/0079 - Word Search/README.md

 The word can be constructed from letters of sequentially adjacent cells, where adjacent cells are horizontally or vertically neighboring.
 The same letter cell may not be used more than once.

+**Follow up:** Could you use search pruning to make your solution faster with a larger board?

 ---

 ##### Example 1 Visualization